Academic Assistance Center

 Dorinda Lambert, Director

-Kansas State University Counseling Services, in support of the overall mission of the University, provides the highest standard of professional services to help all students reach their full potential–personally, academically, and socially.
-Within an accepting, sustaining and compassionate setting, we attend to the psychological needs of our students to alleviate concerns, facilitate problem solving, promote well-being, and enhance success.
+WHAT WE DO: Kansas State University Counseling Services, in support of the overall mission of the University, provides the highest standard of professional services to help all students reach their full potential–personally, academically, and socially.
+We see students with a wide range of problems from normal adjustment concerns to more serious emotional/mental health issues.
+Our range of services aim to alleviate concerns, facilitate problem solving, promote well-being, and enhance success.
+When students’ needs are beyond the scope of our services, we will help with referral options.

-Counseling Services is funded in part by the student privilege fee.
+FEES: Counseling Services is funded in part by the student privilege fee.
 Students receive some initial individual sessions without charge per year.
 A nominal fee is charged for additional services.
+See our website for details.

 Educational and Personal Development